<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 Metrics and KPIs You Should Use

-There are dozens of Key Performance Indicators (KPIs) to measure your call centre's productivity.
+There are countless Key Performance Indicators (KPIs) to measure your call centre's productivity.
 As a result of each department's differing needs, they commonly use different KPIs.

 On the other hand, customer service departments want to appraise first-call resolutions and service levels because these KPIs determine call centre customer satisfaction.